 The table below shows the amount of lactose in common dairy products.

 *Although yogurt is quite high in lactose, it has the Lactobacillus acidophilus bacteria which aids with lactose digestion.

-Another form of the lactase enzyme is taken orally about 15 minutes before ingesting lactose.
-There is some variability in results.
 Some people find taking enzymes works very well and others report that it doesn’t help.

 These are quite easy to find in your grocer’s dairy case.
 Regular cows milk products are treated with the lactase enzyme.
 This breaks down the lactose into simple sugars to make it easier to digest.
 You may find these products taste sweeter than untreated dairy products.

 If lactose free milk causes you problems, or if dairy products with minimal lactose like hard cheese or butter cause you problems, then the issue may be casein instead of lactose.

 There are lots of plant based "milks" on the market that work fine in your coffee, on your cereal, in baking and sauces.
 These are likely to be naturally gluten-free, so good for both celiac and lactose intolerance, but always read labels to be sure.